-During the reporting period no land clearing or preparation was undertaken.
+During the reporting period minimal area cleared to the southern end of the extraction pit.
+Area 1 rehabilitation was also cleared.
 There is no planned additional clearing as part of the Karuah Quarry operation.

 4.3 Construction Activities

 There were no construction activities undertaken at HQPL during the AEMR period.